Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Lessons/Lesson-01.md

 [State of JS 2020](https://2020.stateofjs.com/en-US/)

 Looks to me like it's a good time to learn React.
 That said, it won't be here forever and you are capable of learning any framework.
 React is a good place to invest your time right now.

-## React Review
+## React Redux Review

 React seems to be a popular tool, it can also be used to make native mobile applications.
 This makes it a good choice for this class.